 The disposition of the deceased can be required before an interment can take place.

 No lot owner shall allow an interment to be made upon their lot except by direct arrangement with the Town or it’s Agent.
-The fee for the opening/closing of a crypt or niche along with any other required services is an additional cost.
-The current Schedule of Fees for services that are available is posted at the Town Clerk’s office and is subject to change without notice based on current costs to perform such services.
-(See Addendum A for an example) The full current fee for opening/closing the crypt or niche and all other required service fees must be paid in advance of any interment.
+The fee for the openingopening/closing ofclosing of a crypt or niche along with any otherny addit required services is an additional cost.
+The current Schedule of Fees for services that are availableservices is posted at the Town Clerk’s office and is subject to change without notice based on current costs to perform such services.
+(See Addendum A for an example) The full current fee for opening/closing the crypt or niche and all other required service fees must all other required sbe paid in advance of any interment of any interment.

 No graves or crypts will be reopened for inspection, except for an official investigation.
 When an interment is ordered by funeral directors, they will be held responsible for all charges incurred when funeral processions enter the Cemetery grounds they are under the direction of the Town representative or his/her agent.